Is Lunesta Addictive?

 Can you Overdose on Lunesta?

-It is possible to overdose on eszopiclone, but one would have to take a lot of the medication.
-Doctors do warn against the possibility of a coma if you take too much.
+It is possible to overdose on eszopiclone.
+Doctors warn of the possibility of a coma if too much is taken.
 Or, excessive drowsiness from taking too much could cause injury or accident.

 Doctors warn against taking eszopiclone with other central nervous system depressant medications that can cause drowsiness and affect breathing.
 Taking these medications, along with eszopiclone, could increase the likelihood of overdose.